NeXt-Warning-System/documentation/xws-contact-web/research/registering for warnings using locations.md

 ### Known limitations

 Any Target Areas that have been deactivate will not be matched to overlapping bounding boxes and therefore not appear in the results - this is due to the fact that it would be too laborious to accurately recreate this data.
-This method is designed to give a rough approximation of the number of messages a user may get if signing up to a location for flood warnings.
+This method is designed to give a rough approximation of the number of messages a user might get if signing up to a location for flood warnings.

 Any Target Areas issued by NRW that overlap with bounding boxes in England have not been included.
 This will mean the numbers will be (slightly) lower than reality for bounding boxes on the border.

 ## Results

-Data for the years 2017, 2018, 2019 and 2020 (to 20th April) were analysed (Update messages were introduced in 2017).
+Data for the years 2017, 2018, 2019 and 2020 (to 20th April) were analysed ("Update" messages were introduced in 2017).
 The headline findings were:

-* London was the most frequently issued to location each year - this is the largest bounding box in the country In 2019 London messages issued were:
+* London was the most frequently issued to location each year - this is the largest bounding box in the country.
+In 2019 London messages issued were:
   * 208 Flood Alerts
   * 19 Update Flood Alerts
   * 179 Remove Flood Alerts
   * 14 Flood Warnings
   * 14 Remove Flood Warnings
-* In some years, even small locations (with small bounding boxes) receive many messages - for example, Flamborough Village (YO15) in 2017 and 2018
+* In some years, small locations (with small bounding boxes) received many messages - for example, Flamborough Village (YO15) in 2017 and 2018
-* Flood Alert and Update Flood Alert make up around 42% of all the messages issued between 2017-04/2020 inclusive
+* Flood Alert and Update Flood Alert make up around 42% of all the messages issued between 01/2017 - 04/2020 inclusive
-* Remove messages make up around 44% of messages issued between 2017-04/2020 inclusive
+* Remove messages make up around 44% of messages issued between 01/2017 - 04/2020 inclusive
 * If a user had only registered to receive Flood Warning and Severe Flood Warning messages (the default setting) between 2017 and 2020 for a single area, then the most amount of messages a user would have received in the period would have been for Todmorden Town, where we issued:
   * 62 Flood Warnings
   * 3 Update Flood Warnings